Stop settling for high fees and bad exchange rates when sending cash to Italy

-Italy is a popular travel destination for Australians.
+Italy is a popular travel destination for Canadians.
 If you find yourself in sudden need of cash due to a loss or robbery, you have a few options to consider:

 - Travel insurance.
-Travel insurance cover will usually include provisions for getting you emergency cash.
-Make sure to save any supporting documentation such a police report for when you file your claim.
+Travel insurance will usually include provisions for getting you emergency cash.
+Make sure to save any supporting documentation, such as a police report, for when you file your claim.

 - Transfer service.
-An Australian does not need to be a resident of Italy to pick up cash at a transfer company agency.
-Just make sure you have your identification and details of the transfer.
+A Canadian does not need to be a resident of Italy to pick up cash at a specialist money transfer company branch location.
+Just make sure you have your identification and the details of the transfer.

 - Credit card.
-A number of credit card companies also include complimentary international travel covers for holders of their card.
-With this cover the insurer may send you a cash advance in the event of an emergency.
+A number of credit card companies also include complimentary international travel insurance for holders of their card.
+With this coverage, the insurer may send you a cash advance in the event of an emergency.

 Find a cash pickup location in Italy with this brief list

-Below are listed some of the cash pick up locations you will find in Italy for two of the agencies that offer the service.
-Before you go to the agency to pick up cash, it’s a good idea to call ahead to verify the hours and that they have the cash on hand to fulfil your request.
+Below you will find some of the cash pick up locations in Italy for two of the most popular specialist money transfer services, MoneyGram and Western Union.
+Before you go to the agency to pick up the cash, it’s a good idea to call ahead to verify the hours and check to see that they have the entire sum of cash on hand.

 Via Pollio 50 Interno Cc Auschan